Using AI Tools in Your Singapore Business: PDPA Compliance Considerations

 - Employee records, salary details, and performance reviews

-- Any combination of data that could identify a specific person — even indirectly
+- Any combination of data points that could identify a specific person — even indirectly

-When you paste a customer email thread into ChatGPT and ask it to draft a reply, you are likely processing personal data.
-When you upload a CSV of leads into an AI CRM tool, you are processing personal data.
-The PDPC does not carve out an exception because the processing is automated or because you're using a third-party tool.
+When your staff pastes a customer email thread into ChatGPT to draft a reply, personal data is being processed.
+When someone uploads a CSV of sales leads into an AI-powered CRM, personal data is being transferred.
+The PDPC does not carve out an exception because the processing is automated or handled by a third-party tool.

 The Four PDPA Obligations Most Relevant to AI Use